ymaho/portfolio/readme.md

 * iPad  -->

 ### Known bugs
-* Minor sizing issue in About page
+* Minor sizing issue in About and Projects pages
-* Not mobile friendly

 ### Future Development
 * Fix the sizing issue
-* Make it mobile friendly
-* Add job experience section in About page
+* Add more features such as job experience section in About page